cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 These test vectors are also available in JSON format at {{TestVectors}}.

 ## DHKEM(X25519, HKDF-SHA256), HKDF-SHA256, AES-128-GCM

-{::comment}
-[rfced] In Appendix A, there are a number of lines that exceed the 69-character limit for a sourcecode element.
-Please review and let us know how these lines can be modified.

-Our understanding is that test vectors should be marked as <sourcecode>, with or without the type set to “test-vectors”.
-If you strongly prefer
-<artwork>, please let us know.
-{:/comment}

 ### Base Setup Information
 ~~~